-The fab four's fab first U.S. concert will be reenacted on its exact 50th anniversary, Feb.
+The fab four's fab first U.S. concert was reenacted on its exact 50th anniversary, Feb.
 11 at 8:31 P.M., at the same spot -- a northeast D.C. former boxing arena.

-The 50th anniversary concert is called "Beatles Yesterday & Today".
+The 50th anniversary concert's called "Beatles Yesterday & Today".

 But Beatlemania wasn't instantaneous, at least for the "Washington Post" review Feb.
 12, 1964.